chinnurtb/couch_shell/README.md

 -----------------------

-If you need any help, or have suggestions or contributions, you can contact the author's email address jay@duomark.com.
+If you need any help, or have suggestions or contributions, you can contact one of the authors (see the AUTHORS file).
 All input is welcomed graciously.